Etiquette in Japan: Bowing

 Bows of apology tend to be deeper and last longer, occurring with frequency throughout the apology, generally at about 45 degrees with the head lowered and lasting for at least the count of three, sometimes longer.
 The depth, frequency, and duration of the bow increases with the sincerity of the apology and severity of the offense.
 Occasionally, in the case of apology and begging, people crouch to show absolute submission or extreme regret.
 This is called dogeza.
 Even though dogeza was previously considered very formal, today it is mostly regarded as contempt for oneself, so it is not used in everyday settings.

 Bows of thanks follow the same pattern.
 In extreme cases a kneeling bow is performed; this bow is sometimes so deep that the forehead touches the floor.
 This is called lit. 'most respectful bow' (最敬礼, saikeirei).

 When dealing with non-Japanese people, many Japanese will shake hands.
 Since many non-Japanese are familiar with the custom of bowing, this often leads to a combined bow and handshake which can become complicated.
 Bows may be combined with handshakes or performed before or after shaking hands.
 Generally when bowing in close proximity, as necessitated when combining bowing and shaking hands, people turn slightly to one side (usually the left) to avoid bumping heads.

 Making payment

+A coin tray (カルトン, karuton) decorated with the 2003 Wikipedia logo.

 It is common for Japanese businesses to set out a small tray near a cash register so customers can place their money on the tray rather than handing it directly to the cashier.
 If a business provides such a tray, it is a breach of etiquette to disregard it and instead hold out the money for the cashier to take by hand.

-The tray should not be confused with the North American "Take a penny, leave a penny" tray for small change.
-Tipping is also generally a rare occurrence in Japan, and typically should not be attempted without the use of an envelope.
+Tipping, is not a custom in Japan, but may exist as an fixed service charge or built into the product price.